Home » Blog » Music Teachers Tips » Lesson Planning » 9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Schedule Time Off

 Schedule at LEAST two weeks off!
-Write these weeks into your calendar and stick to it.
-During this time, refrain from doing any school-related activities including lesson planning, online classes, and checking emails.
-Set up an auto-respond message on your email to let others know when you’ll be back online.
+Write these dates into your calendar and stick to it.
+During this time, refrain from any school-related activities including lesson planning, professional development, online classes, checking emails, etc. Set up an auto-respond message on your email to let others know when you’ll be back online.

 My favorite times to go on “vacation” are right after school gets out and right before classes resume.
 It has been easier for me to schedule my time off immediately after school gets out.
-Exhaustion just necessitates it.
+Mental and physical exhaustion necessitates it.

 I find it challenging to schedule time off before the school year starts because preparing your classroom for the new school year often seems to take more time than you plan.
-But I always liked to save the last day of summer vacation for a special outing.
+But I always liked to save the last day of summer vacation for a special day off or “personal field trip”.

 Leave room for flex time in your summer schedule.
 Every day should not be completely planned out.
-That is part of the fun.
+That’s part of the fun.
 Block in the big items, then enjoy your family and friends and see what develops.
 Be spontaneous.

 Motivating Professional Development

-Sign up for at least one workshop or class that you WANT to take.
-Ensure it’s an activity that will get you excited about teaching again in the fall.
+Sign up for at least one workshop or class you WANT to take.
+Ensure it’s an activity that gets you excited about teaching again in the fall.
 Read a music education book that you have been wanting to read.
 Listen to music ed podcasts.
 Professional development can take many different forms.

 Create a Yearly Curriculum Chart to Simplify Lesson Planning

-Music curriculum documents are often hard to use.
-They may be vague and offer little direction for teachers, or they may be very wordy and hard to wade through.
-Creating a simplified outline of music literacy skills learned at each grade level helps keep lessons sequential and on track.
+School districts often have music curriculum documents that are hard to use.
+They may be vague and offer little direction for music teachers or be very wordy and hard to wade through.
+Creating a simplified outline of music literacy skills learned at each grade level helps to keep your lessons sequential and targeted.

 Need some FREE editable planning charts to get started?
 Subscribe to our email list and pick up these FREE Elementary Music Yearly Planning Charts.
 They are 100% editable and are a valuable tool for all elementary music teachers.